Leonardo-Garzon-1995/project-manager-cli/README.md

 ## Overview

 **Project Manager CLI**  is a lightweight Node.js command-line application that helps you keep track of your projects and ideas without ever leaving the terminal.
-It uses a simple local data store to store and manage your projects.
+It uses a simple local data storege system to store and manage your projects.

 ---